rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/334_deploy-packages.md

 guideLinks: []
 introLinks: {}
 ---
-## Deploying a package

 To deploy a package in rapyuta.io, follow the steps:

-1. On the left navigation bar, click **CATALOG**.
+1. On the left navigation bar, click **Development>Catalog**.
 2. Select the package you want to deploy.
 3. Click **Deploy package**.

-4. In the **Name of deployment** box, enter a name for the specific deployment

-you are creating for the package.
+4. In the **Name of deployment** box, enter a name for the specific deployment that you are creating for the package.

 5. A **LABEL** is a key-value pair.
 If you want to add a label, click **Add label**.